Financial Economics and Banking BSc (Hons)

 Bloomberg Trading Floor

-Our Trading Floor has been created to reflect the environment where traders work on the London Stock Exchange.
+Our Trading Floor has been created to reflect the environment where traders work at the London Stock Exchange.
 It contains Bloomberg Terminals, which provide access to real-time global financial data, which students learn how to use through teaching and simulated projects.

 Standard & Poor Market Intelligence Suite (S&P)